-Our Team
+Our team

 Holly Gooch

-Founder & CEO
+Founder & Chair

 Holly has first hand experience of being a brilliant, neurodivergent teen and of parenting them.
 She gets it.
 Her mission in life is to create the opportunities for these kinds of learners that she wishes she and her family had had.